json-bateman/watchma/action-plan.md

     - [X] When host makes room, after leaving, doesn't remove him from room?
 Something is wrong with the join / leave logic (fixed)
     - [X] Make Ready Up! button work, user struct - ready: true? maybe not, but sure seems like a flag
-    - [ ] Start Game!
+    - [X] Start Game!
 Button, should push users into a new endpoint maybe? /{room}/vote?
 Not sure how that would work, might have to just replace the entire screen via SSE?
+(I solved this by just overwriting the whole page with an SSE event)
+    - [X] Make Join table update with kept alive SSE connection

 - then game flow
     - [ ] move from lobby state to movies state